orest-d/liquer-in-flask-prototype/README.md

 LiQuer is a simplistic mini query language that can live inside URL requests - either as a part of the path or as an anchor string.
 It can be used to do simple manipulation of tabular data sources, typically csv files stored on the internet.

-Query consists of a sequence of commands
+Query consists of a sequence of commands, each command is a sequence of string tokens, the first token identifies the command.
+Syntactically the sequences are separated by "/" and the tokens by "~".